prettydiff/simple/readme.md

 Words may be comprised of any Unicode character with exception to the following list:

 * No white space characters
+* case sensitive
 * No binary/control characters
 * No characters specified in the syntax section
+* References cannot be named any of the defined keywords or globals
 * None of these specific characters as they are reserved for future use
    - \` (acent)
    - `@` (at symbol)